LuCeHe/lucehe.github.io/_posts/2022-8-18-time_derivative.md

 I couldn't find anybody's code, and it's kind of tricky, so I thought I could post it here in case anybody else needs it.
-It would be very cool if tensorflow and pytorch had an built in way to ask for any derivative of any tensor wrt to any other.
-I start off defining a custom RNN, for the sake of making it simple and easy to check mathematically at the end that I'm getting what I want to get.
+It would be very cool if tensorflow and pytorch had an built in way to ask for any derivative of any tensor wrt to any other, but it seems much easier to get the derivative wrt a parameter than wrt a tensor representation.
+I start off by defining a custom RNN, for the sake of making it simple and easy to check mathematically at the end that I'm getting what I want to get.
 The mathematical definition of my custom RNN is